rum7/BrahimCharraq_14_31072024_HRnetApp/README.md

 ## Project Overview

 A internal HR management tool developed with jQuery, which I've been asked to transform into a brand new React application.
-In this project I've been challenged to create a landing page for a dashboard.
-I tried to build something clean, readable avoiding too much information for the user.

 ## Technology Stack